Arfii20/Arfii20/README.md

 ### Hi there 👋, Arefin Ahammed here
-I'm originally from Bangladesh and currently living in the UK.
 I am a final year student of Computer Science (B.Sc.) at The University of Manchester.
 I have also worked as a software test engineer in Cambridge Consultants for 14 months during my placement year and learned a lot of skills and I aim to improve my skills in future

 ## Languages and Modules:
 * 💻 Python | Java | C | C++